 - HB 1294 (Minjarez) Relating to the economic impact of closures on the state highway system during certain periods.
 HB 1294 would require TxDOT to coordinate and communicate with highway closure with public officials from municipalities that would be affected by such closures and would seek to avoid any adverse economic impact during holidays and high-traffic commercial activity.
 There is currently a committee substitute in progress for this bill.
 Left Pending.

 House Transportation Committee hearing on Friday, April 28, 2017 at 11:20 am.

 - The Committee met to consider pending business.
 The meeting was announced from the house floor and additional information is not available at this time.

 UPCOMING COMMITTEE HEARINGS

-House Transportation and Infrastructure Committee hearing on Tuesday, March 12 at 10 am.
+Senate Business and Commerce Committee hearing on Tuesday, May 2 at 8 am.

-House Defense and Veteran's Affairs Committee hearing on Wednesday, March 22 at 10:30 am or upon adjournment
+House Defense and Veteran's Affairs Committe hearing on Wednesday, May 3 at 10:30 am or upon adjournment

-Senate Transportation Committee hearing on Wednesday, March 22 at 8 am
+House Transportation Committee hearing on Thursday, May 4, 2017 at 8 am.

 To view Committee Hearings for the Texas Senate click here: